Horse Racing Tips Today: Best UK and Ireland Racing Bets, Sat 6th Aug

 Already claimed these betting offers?
 Check out all the latest best betting sites.
 Here at SportsLens we have a plethora of horse racing tips each and every day, so be sure not to miss them by clicking this link!

-Horse racing bets & tips today: Ascot, Newmarket, Curragh (Ire), Redcar, Haydock, Lingfield, Kilbeggan (Ire) and Ayr
+Horse racing bets & tips today: Haydock, Windsor, Haydock and Downpatrick (Ire)

-Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the eight meetings today!
+Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the four meetings today!

 Bet £10 Get £30 In Free Bets